blex-max/pileup-events/README.md

 ```

 The region string is 1-indexed, end-inclusive, i.e. identical to `samtools view`.
+Assuming compilation against a recent version of htslib, b
-Both .bam and .cram are in principle supported,
+both .bam and .cram are in principle supported.
-though no testing on cram has been done as yet.
+No testing on cram has been done as of yet.

 # Acknowledgements